Security objectives

 The following terms are used consistently across Enigm documentation:- Defense in Depth: layered controls across Enigm App, Enigm OS, network policy, intelligence, signing, rollout governance, and administration.

-- Hardware-backed Signing: protected signing for security-sensitive artifacts where applicable.
+- Hardware-Backed Signing: protected signing for security-sensitive artifacts and release materials.

 - Privacy-Preserving Device Handles: device correlation identifiers designed to support policy and audit workflows without public exposure of direct device identifiers.